SatvikJayalwal/library-api-bdd-allure-python-automation-framework/README.md

 - Uploading/downloading files to/from Linux servers
 - Web scraping using BeautifulSoup

-How to Run the BDD Test Suite and Generate Allure Report bash
+## How to Run the BDD Test Suite and Generate Allure Report
+bash
 Copy
 Edit

+- Make sure Allure is installed and available in your system PATH

 # 1. Run the BDD tests and generate Allure raw results:
 behave -f allure_behave.formatter:AllureFormatter -o allure-results/ features/